-- Set the TNS\ADMIN environment variable to specify the location of the tnsnames.ora file and specify a service name from that file. - Place the tnsnames.ora file in the ORACLE\BASE\ORACLE\ HOME\network\admin directory, and make sure that the ORACLE\HOME environment has been set to this Oracle home.
+- Set the TNS_ADMIN environment variable to specify the location of the tnsnames.ora file and specify a service name from that file. - Place the tnsnames.ora file in the ORACLE_BASE\ORACLE HOME\network\admin directory, and ensure that the ORACLE HOME environment has been set to this Oracle home.

-See Also: Oracle Call Interface Programmer's Guide for more information on Oracle Call Interface Instant Client connection strings
+See Also: Oracle Call Interface Programmer's Guide for more information about Oracle Call Interface Instant Client connection strings

-Specifying a Connection by Using an Empty Connect String and the LOCAL Variable
+4.2.3.3 Specifying a Connection by Using an Empty Connect String and the LOCAL Variable